SiyaKamboj/cse15l-lab-reports/LabReport2/LabReport2.md

 ## Writing a Web Server

 We were tasked with making a web server that tracks incoming parameters and prints them out for the user to see.
 In this server, the user would send their requests by appending `/add-message?s=<string> ` to the end of the http://localhost:# url.
+Here is the code for the string server:

 ![Image](images/String_Server_Code.png)

 > Which methods in your code are called?